What are the terms of using the dyno?

 Can I watch the dyno?

-- Yes we can.
-We would advise that a Health check is performed and diagnostics are connected when we do this so we can make sure everything is safe.
+- We would advise that a Health check is performed and diagnostics are connected when we do this so we can make sure everything is safe.

 What does the dyno measure?